 Media editors hate images of the tops – or backs – of heads, so get down low and try to capture people’s faces.
 Crouch on the ground if you need to.
 This is why you never see a professional photographer in a three-piece suit, except perhaps at a society wedding.

 Full-length pictures can work well too.
 Images of a VIP being shown around your headquarters could be more powerful and engaging, if they are shot head-to-toe, from a low level, as they walk along pointing at matters of interest.

 If you’re taking a photo of a group of people, don’t be afraid to ask them to move around.
 You might need them to be closer together – with tall people to the back, and shortest at the front.
 There are so many more creative ways to shoot a line-up than simply positioning people in a row – how about on a bench or at a table?

 However, don’t get them walking along in sunglasses, Reservoir Dogs style.
 It’s been done to death – as has anything at an overly jaunty angle.
-No-one wants to see a skyline tilted at 35 degrees in 2019.
+No-one wants to see a skyline tilted at 35 degrees.
 Or indeed a person in owlish glasses, chewing a pencil, to denote that they are a writer … the list is long.

 Carry on learning